milanglacier/minuet-ai.el/prompt.md

 a single parameter `context` and returns a string.
 This context parameter is a plist containing the following values:

-- `:before-cursor`
+- `:before-cursor`: The text before the cursor.
-- `:after-cursor`
+- `:after-cursor`: The text after the cursor.
-- `:language-and-tab`
+- `:language-and-tab`: The programming language and indentation style.
-- `:is-incomplete-before`: indicates whether the context before the cursor is incomplete
+- `is_incomplete_before`: A boolean indicating whether the content before the cursor was truncated.
-- `:is-incomplete-after`: indicates whether the context after the cursor is incomplete
+- `is_incomplete_after`: A boolean indicating whether the content after the cursor was truncated.

 ## Customization